burin/dotfiles/README.md

     update

-## Configuring OS X
+## Configuring Mac OS

 This command will close a bunch of your apps, including Terminal.
 So do this at the end:

-    . ~/Projects/dotfiles/.osx
+    . ~/Projects/dotfiles/.macos

-Other things to remember that the `.osx` script doesn't handle for you:
+Other things to remember that the `.macos` script doesn't handle for you:

 * Terminal > Preferences > Profiles > Keyboard > Use Option as Meta key
 * Keychain Access > Preferences > Show keychain status in menu bar